GE Vernova (NYSE:GEV) Research Coverage Started at Evercore ISI

-Evercore ISI assumed coverage on shares of GE Vernova (NYSE:GEV – Free Report) in a research note issued to investors on Thursday, Marketbeat.com reports.
-The brokerage issued an outperform rating and a $174.00 target price on the stock.
+Evercore ISI initiated coverage on shares of GE Vernova (NYSE:GEV – Free Report) in a report published on Thursday, Marketbeat Ratings reports.
+The brokerage issued an outperform rating and a $174.00 price target on the stock.

-Several other research analysts have also recently issued reports on GEV.
-BNP Paribas assumed coverage on GE Vernova in a report on Wednesday.
-They issued an outperform rating and a $177.00 price target on the stock.
-Raymond James assumed coverage on shares of GE Vernova in a research note on Wednesday.
-They set an outperform rating and a $160.00 target price on the stock.
-Royal Bank of Canada reissued an outperform rating and set a $160.00 target price on shares of GE Vernova in a research note on Friday, April 12th.
+A number of other equities research analysts also recently issued reports on the stock.
+Mizuho started coverage on shares of GE Vernova in a research note on Monday, April 15th.
+They set a buy rating and a $154.00 price target on the stock.
 JPMorgan Chase & Co. raised shares of GE Vernova from a neutral rating to an overweight rating and set a $141.00 target price on the stock in a research note on Monday, April 8th.
-Finally, The Goldman Sachs Group started coverage on shares of GE Vernova in a report on Tuesday, April 16th.
-They set a buy rating and a $154.00 price target on the stock.
-Seven analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $160.00.
+The Goldman Sachs Group started coverage on shares of GE Vernova in a research note on Tuesday, April 16th.
+They issued a buy rating and a $154.00 target price on the stock.
+BNP Paribas started coverage on shares of GE Vernova in a research note on Wednesday, April 17th.
+They issued an outperform rating and a $177.00 target price on the stock.
+Finally, Royal Bank of Canada reissued an outperform rating and issued a $160.00 target price on shares of GE Vernova in a research note on Friday, April 12th.
+Seven investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $160.00.

 An institutional investor recently bought a new position in GE Vernova stock.
-Anderson Hoagland & Co. acquired a new position in GE Vernova Inc. (NYSE:GEV – Free Report) in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 12,428 shares of the company’s stock, valued at approximately $1,720,000.
+Maryland State Retirement & Pension System purchased a new position in GE Vernova Inc. (NYSE:GEV – Free Report) during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm purchased 21,256 shares of the company’s stock, valued at approximately $2,892,000.

 GE Vernova Company Profile